-Myth 2: Accuracy and precision.
+Myth 2: Numbers are accurate and precise.
 Organizations invest huge amounts of money to gather data to manage performance, but ask themselves the wrong question.
 Instead of asking whether the data is of good quality, the question should be “are we getting the data that is good enough for our purposes?” or in other words, are the data connected to strategic objectives?

-Myth 3: Added value.
+Myth 3: Data addes value.
 Performance data is often never used in organizations, or in other words, the data is not used to make new decisions only reinforce.

-Myth 4: Alignment.
+Myth 4: Performance data is alignement with organizational goals.
 Recent studies show, while organizations are making considerable efforts to align employee behaviours and actions, Micheli contends, their results are often dismal because they are initiated top-down in a rigid fashion with no discretion left to employees.

-Myth 5: Motivation.
+Myth 5: Peformance data motivates employees for improved performance.
 Performance targets, indicators and rewards are often used to focus attention, and engage and motivate staff.
 Yet, despite good intentions, organizations often generate what he calls a vicious cycle of performance management: “The usual reaction is to quickly introduce a series of measures to gather ‘objective’ data and to attach rewards to specific targets to incentivize employees.
 Unfortunately, as a result of this people get measure fixated.”
 They do a good job hitting the target but lose touch with the underlying objective or goal.
 Then over time a culture of performance measurement emerges which employees blindly follow.
 They work on what is measured, blind to the organization’s overall success.

-Myth 6: Enabling change.
+Myth 6: Performance data facilitates change.
 Many organizations use performance targets and indicators to kick-start the implementation of change, but measurement systems “have often acted as obstacles rather than enablers,” Micheli argues, adding that a rigid system regulated by managers often dampens employee initiative, rather than adopting an empowering and flexible approach.

-Myth 7: Improvement.
+Myth 7: Performance data enables organizational improvement.
 While the ultimate goal of using a performance measurement system is to improve organizational performance, Micheli’s research shows that the impact on performance is often non-existent, when they are not used to promote employee learning and creative collaboration.